 Our pupil leaders contribute to all aspects of school life and our School Council hold half termly meetings and feedback on the content of the meetings to the Senior Leadership Team on a regular basis.

-Leadership Development through our CORE Values
+Leadership Development through our School Values

 - Comic Relief is designed and planned by the young leaders.
 They help to prepare and advertise the event around school and within the community.
 Our young leaders sell merchandise around school and help to co-ordinate roles and responsibilities and are pivotal to the success of the whole event.